We all have them, plastic bags, old sweaters and such. Rather than pitch them, why not create a dog toy. Your dog is waiting.

-- Add water, about a cup at a time, it will look “dry” when it is mixed.
-It will be crumby but when squeezed in your hand form a loose ball.
+- Add water, about a cup at a time.
+It will look “dry” when it is mixed.
+It will be crumby, but when squeezed in your hand, form a loose ball.
 It is better to be too dry than too wet.

 - Scoop it out into your molds and level off with your stirring stick.

 Let dry 48 hours before removing the mold.
 Keep out of the sun when drying- the top will cure unevenly and can lead to breaking.
-If planning on keeping outdoors in the winter paint on concrete sealer to keep it from cracking.
+Suppose planning on keeping outdoors in the winter paint on concrete sealer to keep it from cracking.